carlogilmar/the-rabbit-notes/books/engineering_management.md

 4. It's hard to model vulnerability.
 5. You as leader have to go first.
 6. The team needs to know you're human.
+7. Your teem needs to see one another with a regular cadence.
+  - Brief standup twice weekly can be productive.
+  - Let people chat.
+  - Make jokes.
+  - Psychologial safety spaces.

 ## Ideas and projects 💡